Least Common Factor Of 8 And 12

 Use Technology Wisely

 Technology can be a powerful tool for learning and applying the LCM.
-Use calculators, software, and online tools to check your answers and explore different scenarios.
-However, be careful not to rely too heavily on technology without understanding the underlying concepts.
+That said, use calculators, software, and online tools to check your answers and explore different scenarios.
+Still, be careful not to rely too heavily on technology without understanding the underlying concepts.

 Make sure you can calculate the LCM manually before using a calculator.
 This will help you develop a deeper understanding of the concept and improve your problem-solving skills.